Real Twistings are 2-Line Bundles

-We construct and study a bicategory of super 2-line bundles over graded Lie groupoids, providing a unified framework for geometric models of twistings of (Real) K-theory.
-The core of our work is to exhibit a wide range of models from the literature as special cases, among them several variants of bundle gerbes (Real/equivariant/Jandl), Freed-Moore's twisted groupoid extensions, Freed-Hopkins-Teleman's K-theory twistings, Moutuou's Real twistings, Freed's invertible algebra bundles, and Distler-Freed-Moore's orientifold twistings.
+\Abstract{We construct and study a~bicategory of super 2-line bundles over graded Lie groupoids, providing a~unified framework for geometric models of twistings of (real) K-theory.
+The core of our work is to exhibit a~wide range of models from the literature as special cases, among them several variants of bundle gerbes (real/equivariant/Jandl), Freed--Moore's twisted groupoid extensions, Freed--Hopkins--Teleman's K-theory twistings, Moutuou's real twistings, Freed's invertible algebra bundles, and Distler--Freed--Moore's orientifold twistings.}